Integrative Physical Therapy for Women

 There are so many layers to each of our stories.
 So many experiences, struggles, journeys, moments.
 I have yet to meet an individual without struggles or challenges.
 I absolutely believe that we each have the power to heal ourselves and improve our quality of life.
 I also believe that it takes the right team of support to guide us on this path towards wellness.
 Physical therapy and yoga are both disciplines in which the more active the role you take in your healing, the better the results.

 Through my own challenges with digestive dysfunction, pelvic pain, and emotional struggles I have found a relationship with yoga, manual therapy, nutrition and other mind-body modalities that have brought a sense of balance and grounding to my life.
 My own challenges have lead me to deepen my understanding and application of yoga and physical therapy and continue to motivate me to learn as much as I can.
-With this passion, I offer you my knowledge + experience + compassion + professional network to help you live the most vibrant life you desire.
+With this passion, I offer you my knowledge + experience + compassion + professional network to help you reclaim your vibrant life.

 To paraphrase one of my mentors, 'This work [physical therapy and therapeutic yoga] is not about fixing problems but rather holding the space and helping guide our clients to a better understanding of their bodies to help them make lasting change.'